 In this second post of My Warmup Jacket series, I share the behind-the-seams details of my jacket’s patternmaking and mockup stories!
-And after putting this patternmaking post together (which was part of my “warmup” for testing new shots in my new space), there ended up being so many photos and video clips that I’ve decided to divide this one (long) post into two parts.
+And after putting this patterning post together (which was part of my “warmup” for testing new shots in my new space), there ended up being so many photos and video clips that I’ve decided to divide this one (long) post into two parts.

 Enjoy an Intermission after Part 1!